 Launch International launchinternational.com The Sales Enablement Content Company

-LIA LiberatedIntelligence.com Digital Asset Manager that stores in the cloud, routes/syncs to individual devices, and allows access via desktop and mobile web apps.
-Claims to be enterprise-class.
+LIA LiberatedIntelligence.com Digital Asset Manager that stores in the cloud, routes/syncs to individual devices, & allows access via desktop and mobile web apps.
+Enterprise-class.

 MarcomCentral marcomcentral.com an online, on demand marketing assets management (MAM) solution

-Mediafly SalesKit mediafly.com/product/saleskit ensures sales teams, partners, and customers have immediate and secure access to the latest sales & marketing materials, whether online or offline.
+Mediafly SalesKit mediafly.com/product/saleskit ensures sales teams, partners, & customers have immediate and secure access to the latest sales & marketing materials, whether online or offline.

-MING Labs minglabs.com Berlin, Munich, Toronto & Shanghai based User Experience Design company, mobile responsive websites & app design&development (iOS, Android, Windows8, BlackBerry, etc).
+MING Labs minglabs.com Berlin, Munich, Toronto & Shanghai based User Experience Design company: Design & Development for mobile responsive websites or apps (iOS, Android, Windows8, BlackBerry, etc).
 Also Portfolio & Marketing Consulting.
-The team was also behind the user interface of BizSphere (see above) and Combionic’s slide library (see above).
+The team was behind the user interface of BizSphere (see above) and Combionic’s slide library (see above).
 Full disclosure: I work here and represent them in Canada.
 See this case study as an example

 Mutual Mobile, Inc. mutualmobile.com/resources/sales-enablement/ Based in Austin, Texas.
 Create rich user experiences that re-invent how businesses engage the world through mobile.
 Custom software solutions.
 Increase the demonstrable value of mobile.